techiediaries/blog/_posts/2018-01-17-deploying-a-blog-part-3.markdown

 ## About Travis CI

-#todo: Replace the below:

-Travis CI is a hosted, distributed, continuous integration service used to build and test software projects hosted at GitHub.
+[Travis CI](https://travis-ci.org/) is a hosted, distributed, continuous integration service.
+[Travis CI](https://travis-ci.org/) allows you to build and test your software hosted on GitHub, allowing you to publicise projects comfortable in knowing that project is fully functional for others to use.

-Open source projects may be tested at no charge via travis-ci.org.
-Private projects may be tested at travis-ci.com on a fee basis.
-TravisPro provides custom deployments of a proprietary version on the customer's own hardware.

-Although the source is technically free software and available piecemeal on GitHub under permissive licenses, the company notes that it is unlikely that casual users could successfully integrate it on their own platforms.[4]
+With [Travis CI](https://travis-ci.org/), there are 2 different sites to use.
+[Travis-ci.org](https://travis-ci.org/) allows you test open source projects (public repositories).
+Where as [Travis-ci.com](https://travis-ci.com/) allows you to test private projects but requires a fee dependant on the size of your project.

 ## Building the Blog Engine